retentioneering/retentioneering-tools/docs/source/funnel_tutorial.rst

 -----------

 If you need to group long list of events, you have two ways:
-1) return to preprocessing and use grouping data processor (See LINK TO PREPROCESSING)
+1) return to preprocessing and use grouping data processor (See @TODO: Link to preprocessing. dpanina)
 2) give a new name to your group just to see the plot, without changing your ``eventstream``